Erez Katz, CEO and Co-founder

 What’s most exciting is the practice of forecasting KPIs extends well beyond investment research.
 Any company that is interested in forecasting its key performance indicators, based on their internal data combined with macro or external data, can take advantage of data science and machine learning.

 Want more information on KPI Forecasting?
-Join our Webinar on June 13th for "Constructing Unique Data Feeds for KPI Forecasting"
+Watch "Constructing Unique Data Feeds for KPI Forecasting"